pletzer/mpinum/README.md

  * da[:, :numGhosts] => south
  * da[:, -numGhosts:] => north

-(In n-dimensions there are 2n regions.)
-Pnumpy identifies each halo region with a tuple:
+(In n-dimensions there are 2n regions.) pnumpy identifies each halo region with a tuple:

   * (-1, 0) => west